School to Adulthood: Planning for Life after High School

 Student Rights after High School

-An Individualized Education Program (IEP) ends when a student leaves secondary education.
-The protections of the Americans with Disabilities Act (ADA) and of Section 504 of the Rehabilitation Act of 1973 are ongoing throughout the lifespan.
+An IEP ends when a student leaves secondary education.
+However, the protections of the Americans with Disabilities Act (ADA) and of Section 504 of the Rehabilitation Act of 1973 are ongoing throughout the lifespan.

 These laws provide for appropriate accommodations in public programs and facilities.
-To support these disability protections, The IEP accommodations page or a Section 504 Plan can travel with a student into higher education, a vocational program, or work.
-Often a special services office at an institution for higher learning includes a staff member responsible for ensuring that disability rights are upheld.
-PAVE provides an article with general information about Section 504 rights that apply to all ages: Section 504: A Plan for Equity, Access and Accommodations.
+The IEP accommodations page or Section 504 Plan may be shared with colleges, training programs, or employers to help ensure these protections continue.
+The disability services office at institutions for higher learning includes a staff member responsible for ensuring that disability rights are upheld.
+PAVE’s College Readiness Workbook includes articles, tools, and worksheets to help students prepare for college, understand disability supports, and request accommodations.

 Graduation’s over: Why is school calling?

-Schools are responsible to track the outcomes of their special education services.
+Schools are responsible for tracking the outcomes of their special education services.
+They need to ask about a graduate’s life after High School to do so.
 Here’s an article to help families get ready to talk about how things are going: The School Might Call to Ask About a Young Adult’s Experience After High School: Here’s Help to Prepare

-Benefits Planning
+Benefits Planning and Adult Services

-A consideration for many families of youth with disabilities is whether lifelong benefits are needed.
-Applying for social security just past the young person’s 18th birthday creates a pathway toward a cash benefit and enables the young person to access Medicaid (public health insurance) and various programs that depend on Medicaid eligibility.
+A consideration for many families of a youth with disabilities is whether lifelong benefits are needed.
+Applying for Supplemental Security Income (SSI) just past the young person’s 18th birthday creates a pathway toward a cash benefit and enables the young person to access Medicaid (public health insurance) and various programs that depend on Medicaid eligibility.

-The Washington Initiative for Supported Employment (gowise.org) provides benefit planning information and resources through a program called BenefitU.
+The Washington Initiative for Supported Employment (WISE) provides benefit planning information and resources.

 Life After High School: Tools for Transition